Chart Color Schemes

 Sippy Downs has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that could affect the region.
-Notable ones include SOHO Sippy Downs, the development at 45 Sippy Downs Drive for high-density housing, the planned Queensland Fire Department Station in Sippy Downs West, and the Sippy Downs - Palmview Local Plan Area.
-The following list details those projects likely to have the most relevance.
+AreaSearch has identified 22 projects likely affecting the region.
+Notable ones include SOHO Sippy Downs, 45 Sippy Downs Drive High Density Development, Sippy Downs (West) Queensland Fire Department Station, and Sippy Downs - Palmview Local Plan Area.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.